Dkerr12/README_PUMBAA/README.md

 on other behavioral data sets to find the correlations between groups.

 ## Multidimensional Analysis

-Multidimensional Analysis is a several step process that
+Multidimensional Analysis is a several step process that includes the use of analytical processes such as Standardization, Principal Component analysis, K means Clustering and Validation
 ## Installation

 MATLAB can be installed [here](https://www.mathworks.com/login?uri=%2Fmwaccount%2F).
 After creating a MathWorks Account you may view additional licenses and select the most recent license for the MATLAB software.